MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 A global administrator for a Microsoft cloud service can use the Microsoft Azure AD Module for Windows PowerShell to set user passwords not to expire.
 You can also use Windows PowerShell cmdlets to remove the never-expires configuration or to see which user passwords are set to never expire.

-This guidance applies to other providers, such as Intune and Office 365, which also rely on Azure AD for identity and directory services.
+This guide applies to other providers, such as Intune and Office 365, which also rely on Azure AD for identity and directory services.
 Password expiration is the only part of the policy that can be changed.

 > [!NOTE]
 > Only passwords for user accounts that are not synchronized through directory synchronization can be configured to not expire.
 For more information about directory synchronization, see [Connect AD with Azure AD](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect).